jtuttas/googlegenericwalletmanager/README.md

 # Google generic Wallet Class Manager

-This Project realized a small frontend to Manage google generic wallet classes.
-The Classes can be uploaded, downloaded or update.
+This project realized a small frontend to manage google generic wallet classes.
+The classes can be uploaded, downloaded or updated.

 ## Installation
 After clone the repository, you need to install the dependencies with **npm install**.
 After this you can run the server with **node app.js**.
 The Server runs und port 3000.
 To visit the Server go to [http://localhost:3000](http://localhost:3000).